 You want to know what’s actually new about it all?
 The minister, Dirk Niebel’s, picture on the lower left hand side of the poster.
 This is uncommon in federal agency’s PR campaigns, which led to accusations that Niebel would use the 3600 posters all over Germany for his personal election campaign for the upcoming national elections in September.
 His party, the Free Democrats, have lost much support in recent months due to the lack of leadership and solid policies.
 Maybe Niebel hoped to get some election boost from the big five.
 The headline of the German daily newspaper Die Welt read: “Niebel embarks on the election campaign with Africa’s big game.”

-To celebrate Africans on the occasion of the 50th anniversary of the African Union and not the Germans, Mansour Ciss Kanakassy of Laboratoire Déberlinisation published an alternative map of the African continent, on which the “big five” are African leaders that fought for freedom and contributed to African unity: Amilcar Cabral, Thomas Sankara, Cheikh Anta Diop, Kwame Nkrumah, and Haile Selassie.
+- To celebrate Africans on the occasion of the 50th anniversary of the African Union and not Germans, Mansour Ciss Kanakassy of Laboratoire Déberlinisation published an alternative map of the African continent, on which the “big five” are African leaders that fought for freedom and contributed to African unity: Amilcar Cabral, Thomas Sankara, Cheikh Anta Diop, Kwame Nkrumah, and Haile Selassie.